Idaho’s Snake River Birds of Prey Area, Where the Peregrine Falcon Was Saved From Extinction

 Because of these factors, the Birds of Prey Area was established in 1971.
 Since then the population of local raptors has risen.

-“We counted 50 pairs of various kinds of falcons in 1939,” noted Nelson.
-“Today there are about 160-200 pairs of prairie falcons, their densest nesting place anywhere.”
+“We counted 50 pairs of various kinds of all falcons in 1939,” noted Nelson.

-The area also currently supports 20-25 pairs of eagles.
+The area also was supporting 20-25 pairs of eagles.

 The other way to see the area is by car, using the excellent Snake River Birds of Prey National Conservation Area Visitor’s Guide put out by the Bureau of Land Management.
 The Visitor Guide has a good map in it.
 Get also the BLM Raptor Identification Guide.
-This writer did all that, and had the benefit of a ride with the BLM ranger who patrols the area, Larry Ridenour.
+I did all that, and had the benefit of a ride with a BLM ranger who patrolled the area, Larry Ridenour.

 We drove west from Boise on Interstate 84 to the town of Meridian, then south on a side road to the town at Kuna, where there is a small Visitor Center manned by volunteers.
 From Kuna we drove south on Swan Falls Road to the three overlooks and access areas, which are Dedication Point, Swan Falls Dam, and Celebration Park.

 “You can understand the urgency with which we created this protected habitat area,” said Ridenour, as we passed farms growing alfalfa and other crops in the soft and fertile soil.
 “If land here can be successfully irrigated, it can grow crops.
 Large parts of the habitat needed for the raptor food supply were being put into farmland.”

 Once the land is cleared, even if later re-purchased by BLM, re-creation of the native vegetation is difficult.
 Jackrabbits, the prey of eagles, need mature sage brush plants to hide from their predator.